What is Dosage in wine and what is it doing in my Sparkling wine?

 Festive Season – Sparkling Wine

-It’s December and its time for a dosage of the holiday festive season.
+It’s December and it’s time for a dosage of the holiday festive season with sparkling wine.
 A time for family get together at the beach, (in Australia) and a time for reflection.
-It is time to enjoy the fruits of a vignerons hard work, and what better than a sparkling wine.
-Traditional sparkling wines are not that easy to produce, particularly when they are disgorge by hand.
+It is time to enjoy the fruits of a vignerons hard work, and what better than a glass of organic champagne or sparkling wine?
+Traditional sparkling wines are not that easy to produce, particularly when they are disgorged by hand.

 At the family get together, tension can be high so sparkling wine is the answer to calm the nerves.
 One thing we can all do to arm ourselves by learning a little bit about the wine we’ll be drinking.